Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

 See the `mod_reason_by`, `mod_reason_title`, and `mod_note` fields on the
 :ref:`Comment schema <comment-schema>`.

-If the target is not a removed item, this endpoint has no effect.

 Any ID that doesn't exist in `item_ids` will be ignored.
 If any of the IDs in `item_ids` don't belong to a subreddit you moderate then a HTTP 403 status error is returned and none of the targets will be processed.